Jenny Simpson: 2017

 She won her second silver medal in the World Championships 1500m event on August 7, 2017, at the 2017 World Championships, finishing in 4:02.76, less than 0.2 seconds behind Faith Chepngetich Kipyegon.

 Simpson capped her 2017 campaign with a record-setting win at the New York Road Runners Fifth Avenue Mile.
 In addition to achieving a record sixth Fifth Avenue title, she tied the longstanding meet record with a time of 4:16.6.

 2018–2021

-Simpson won the Fifth Avenue Mile again in 2018 making it six straight and seven total Fifth Avenue titles.
+Simpson won the Fifth Avenue Mile again in 2018, making it six straight and seven total Fifth Avenue titles.

 On September 8, 2019, Simpson bettered her best time in the Fifth Avenue Mile, running 4:16.1 to give her sole possession of the event record.
 It was her seventh straight win and her eighth title in the event.

 On June 21, 2021, she finished tenth in the 2021 U.S. Olympic Trials 1500 meter run with a time of 4:07.76, failing to qualify for the Tokyo Olympics.
 This was the first time she failed to make a national team since she made the team in 2007.

+Post-retirement

+Following her retirement from professional running in late 2024, Simpson completed a year-long, 36,000-mile "Jenny and Jason Run USA Tour" in a Winnebago motorhome with her husband, Jason, and their two Jack Russell terriers.
+During the tour, which covered all 50 states, they ran with local running communities and visited running stores.
+She was subsequently named Fleet Feet's first chief running officer.
+In the role, she serves as a national ambassador for the company and is responsible for refining training programs, testing products and shoe-fitting technologies, optimizing athlete partnerships and shared resources, and supporting local stores and coaches to enhance community engagement.

+On June 17, 2026, Simpson was reported to be receiving medical treatment in hospital after collapsing during a Sir Walter Miler event in Raleigh, North Carolina, where she had been pacing a mile group and reportedly required CPR following a medical incident.
+She was taken to the nearby Duke University Medical Center, where she was placed on a ventilator for several days.
+Simpson was later diagnosed with arrhythmogenic right ventricular cardiomyopathy (ARVC).